 We understand the process of getting OK lenses sounds complex.
-We aim to simplify the process for you and make Ortho-K more accessible by providing clear information and transparent pricing to our clients.
-Our package fees are all inclusive of consultations, diagnostic tests and a set of custom-designed lenses to get you started.
+We aim to simplify the process for you and make OrthoK more accessible by providing clear information and transparent pricing to our patients.
+Our treatment plan package fees are all inclusive of consultations, diagnostic tests and a set of custom-designed lenses to get you started.

-The Ortho-K Fitting Program and lenses you need will depend on your prescription, type of treatment and your eyes’ shape parameters — this is established and discussed with you at your initial assessment consultation.
+The OrthoK Treatment Plan you need will depend on your prescription, type of treatment and your eyes’ shape parameters — this is established and discussed with you at your initial assessment consultation.

-Your case will fall into one of the following programs, as advised by the optometrist:
+Your case will fall into one of the following treatment plans, as advised by the optometrist:

-Single Eye Ortho-K Fitting Program: $1200 (where only one eye requires correction)
+Single Eye OK: $1300 (where only one eye requires correction)

 A Complex case usually involves one of the following:

-Astigmatism requiring the fitting of a Dual Axis lens design for optimal fit & vision.
+Corneal astigmatism requiring a toric/dual-axial OK lens design for optimal fit & vision, and

-Each of the above Ortho-K Fitting Programs include:
+Each of the above OrthoK Treatment Plans include:

-All orthokeratology-related consultations within the first 12 months.
+All orthokeratology and myopia management consultations within the first 12 months.
 This includes corneal topography scans, eye imaging, lens design, fitting appointment, instruction lesson and multiple reviews of treatment effect and eye health.
-It is expected that 5-6 routine visits are required during the initial 6 months of starting OrthoK treatment; complex cases may require more visits.
+It is expected that 5-6 visits are required during the initial 12 months of starting OrthoK treatment; complex cases may require more visits.

-For individuals with high prescriptions we provide a supply of disposable soft lenses for daytime use to supplement your Ortho-K treatment during the initial adaptation period.
-These are provided in place of spare glasses.
+For individuals with high prescriptions we provide a supply of disposable soft lenses for daytime use to supplement your OrthoK treatment during the initial adaptation period.

 24/7 support: Our optometrist is available to help should you ever encounter any difficulties with your Ortho K lenses or your eyes while under our care.
 You and your child's safety with Ortho-K correction is our top priority.

 Our all-inclusive package pricing means there are no additional, unexpected fees to worry about for the first 12 months.